 This proof-of-concept trial will be Vitae's first assessment of VTP-38543 in humans, and is a randomized, double-blind trial to evaluate the safety, tolerability, efficacy, pharmacokinetics and pharmacodynamics of multiple ascending topical doses of VTP-38543 in approximately 100 adult patients with mild to moderate AD.
 Top-line results from this trial are expected in the second half of 2016.

 "Atopic dermatitis represents a significant unmet medical need, with a health-related quality of life impact exceeding that of asthma, epilepsy and diabetes.
-Current therapies address the inflammation associated with the disease, but do not directly address the accompanying breakdown of the skin's barrier function, which can be an important independent driver of the disease process," said Dr.
+Current therapies address the inflammation associated with the disease, but do not directly address the accompanying breakdown of the skin's barrier function, which can be an important independent driver of the disease process," said Dr. Richard Gregg, Chief Scientific Officer of Vitae.
+"We are eager to begin this Phase 2a study to get an early read on VTP-38543's ability to address both aspects of atopic dermatitis and potentially deliver benefit to those suffering from this condition."

 About Atopic Dermatitis